nocobase/website/content/articles/century-21/index.md

 * Strong API integration capabilities, allowing seamless connection with existing systems like Salesforce and providing room for future system integrations.
 * Completely open-source, making deep customization and further development easier.
 This also provides a technical foundation for potentially standardizing the system for external use later.

-After detailed functional testing and cost assessment, the team found that NocoBase was not only flexible enough in its features but also had a total cost of ownership far lower than Salesforce.
-At the same time, its openness and scalability were much better than Kintone's.
+After thorough functional testing and cost evaluation, the team concluded that NocoBase is not only highly flexible in terms of functionality but also excels in openness and scalability — making it a system that can evolve and grow alongside the company.

 After careful consideration, HouseWell ultimately chose NocoBase.